meltano/meltano/docs/src/docs/tutorial.md

 # environment tooling
 docker-compose up -d

-# let's see what extractors and loaders are available
+# Let's see what extractors and loaders are available
 meltano discover all

 # It looks like a tap for carbon intensity data is available,